China's Mars rover touches ground on red planet - WTMJ

 Named after the Chinese god of fire, Zhurong, the rover has been running diagnostics tests for several days before it began its exploration Saturday.
 It is expected to be deployed for 90 days to search of evidence of life.

 The U.S. also has an ongoing Mars mission, with the Perseverance rover and a tiny helicopter exploring the planet.
-NASA expects the rover to collect its first sample in July for return to Earth in a decade.
+NASA expects the rover to collect its first sample in July for return to Earth as early as 2031.

 China has ambitious space plans that include launching a crewed orbital station and landing a human on the moon.
 China in 2019 became the first country to land a space probe on the little-explored far side of the moon, and in December returned lunar rocks to Earth for the first time since the 1970s.